 - Have successfully completed a minimum of 60 credits towards their degrees

-The Independent Study Application must be reviewed and approved by the appropriate Faculty Department Chair and forwarded to the Registrar to be reviewed by the New Course Proposal Committee.
-The committee reviews all applications and, if approved, a notification will be sent from the Registrar letting the student know that they have been registered for the ISP.
+If the application is approved, an email notification will be sent from the Registrar letting the student know that they have been registered for the ISP.

 Steps to Completing the ISP Application Form